rgg1/LSTM_stock_prediction/README.md

 2. Data Visualization: The notebook includes comprehensive data visualization techniques that allow you to understand various stock attributes over time.
 Plots are provided on a daily, weekly, and monthly frequency, as well as moving averages.
 3. Data Preparation: The notebook preprocesses the data using MinMaxScaler, normalizing the Open, High, Low, and Close features, and transforms the data into sequences for time series prediction.
 4. Model Architecture: An LSTM network is employed to capture the sequential pattern in the data.
 The network includes 64 hidden units and a fully connected layer to output the predicted values for the Open, High, Low, and Close features.
-5. Training and Evaluation: The model is trained using Adam optimization and Mean Squared Error loss function.
+5. Training and Evaluation: The model is trained using Adam optimization and a Mean Squared Error loss function.
 Training, validation, and test datasets are defined, and the training process includes saving the best model based on validation loss.
 6. Prediction: The notebook illustrates how to use the trained model to make predictions on the test set and to forecast the next 10 days' stock prices.

 ## Results